Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

+We recursively create a separator tree $T$ that contains all the required reachability information.
+Each node $v$ of $T$ corresponds to an induced subgraph of the transmission graph and the root corresponds to the entire transmission graph.
+We construct the tree top down.
+Let $G_v$ be the subgraph associated with a node $v$ and let $\D_v$ be the set of disks of the vertices of $G_v$.
+We compute a separator $\S_v$ and subsets $\A_v,\B_v$, satisfying the conditions of Theorem~\ref{thm:diskseparator} for $G_v$.
+Let $Q_v$ be all cells in $\Q$ containing centers of disks of $\S_v$.
+Let $R_v$ be the set of representatives of $Q_v$, and let $\C_v\subset \D_v$ be all disks with centers in $Q_v$ (Note that $\C_v$ contains $\S_v$).
+For each $r \in R_v$, we store all the disk centers of $\D_v$ that $r$ can reach and all the disk centers of $\D_v$ that can reach $r$ in $G_v$.
+We recursively compute separator trees for the transmission graphs induce by the centers of $\A_v \setminus \C_v$ and the centers of $\B_v \setminus \C_v$.
+The roots of these trees are children of $v$ in $T$.

-To obtain the reachability information, we compute a $2$-spanner $H_v$ for the transmission graph induced by $v$, as in Theorem~\ref{thm:2dspanner}.
-Since we are only interested in the reachability properties of the spanner, $\eps = 2$ (or any constant) suffices.
+To obtain the required reachability information at a node $v$ of $T$, we compute a $2$-spanner $H_v$ for the transmission graph $G_v$, as in Theorem~\ref{thm:2dspanner}.
+Since we are only interested in the reachability properties of the spanner, $\eps = 1$ (or any constant) suffices.
 For each $r \in R_v$, we compute a BFS tree in $H_v$ with root $r$.
 Next, we reverse all edges in $H_v$, and we again compute BFS-trees for all $r \in R_v$ in the transposed graph.
 This gives the required reachability information for $v$.